 When accidents happen, remain calm and bring your child to the potty to clean up the mess.
 Remind them that accidents happen.
 Progress is still progress even if it takes a little time.
-If your child is able to help you clean up their own accidents, that will also be helpful during the potty training process!
+If your child can help you clean up their own accidents, that will also be helpful during the potty training process!

 Children with autism may have sensory issues that make the bathroom environment uncomfortable or overwhelming.
 Be aware of your child’s sensory needs and make any necessary adjustments.
 For example, your child may be more comfortable using a specific toilet seat or may need the bathroom to be quieter or dimly lit.